lightbend/config/README.md

 `application.conf`.)

 Libraries and frameworks should default to `ConfigFactory.load()` if the application does not provide a custom `Config` object.
+This way, libraries will see configuration from `application.conf` and users can configure the whole app, with its libraries, in a single `application.conf` file.

 Libraries and frameworks should also allow the application to provide a custom `Config` object to be used instead of the default, in case the application needs multiple configurations in one JVM or wants to load extra config files from somewhere.
+The library examples in `examples/` show how to accept a custom config while defaulting to `ConfigFactory.load()`.

 For applications using `application.{conf,json,properties}`, system properties can be used to force a different config source: